whiterice2020/Good-README-Generator/README.md

-  # ReadMe
+  # Good-README-Generator

   ![](https://img.shields.io/badge/License-OpenSource-brightgreen)

   # Description
-  App to create a read me file
+  This project automates the creation of a ReadMe file for projects on GitHub.
+It will create required formatting for an industry standard ReadMe.md file.

   #Table of Contents